-Students who score above 500 on the TOEFL will be placed directly into the regular college sequence.
-These students, however, may enroll in some ESL courses.
+Students whose native language is not English are required to take the TOEFL.
+Students who score above 63 on the TOEFL will be placed directly into the regular college English sequence (EN 130).
+However, these students may enroll in some ESL courses.
+Students who score 63 or lower on the TOEFL will be placed in